wp-plugins/zen4wp/readme.txt

 * Best Sellers widget: Throwing "printf() too few args" on line 97
 * Correct various PHP notify errors (a couple of which were variable "misspellings").
 * Duplicated definition: ZEN_TABLE_PRODUCT_TYPES
+= v1.3.1a, 2014-09-18 =
+* Update to readme to reflect compatibility with current version of WordPress